Somaliland: Health

 While 40.5% of households in Somaliland have access to improved water sources, almost a third of households lie at least an hour away from their primary source of drinking water.
 1 in 11 children die before their first birthday, and 1 in 9 die before their fifth birthday.

 The UNICEF multiple indicator cluster survey (MICS) in 2006 found that 94.8% of women in Somaliland had undergone some form of female genital mutilation; in 2018 the Somaliland government issued a fatwa condemning the two most severe forms of FGM, but no laws are present to punish those responsible for the practice.

 Education

+Somaliland has an urban literacy rate of 59% and a rural literacy rate of 47%, according to a 2015 World Bank assessment.

 Culture

 The main clans of Somaliland: Isaaq (Garhajis, Habr Je'lo, Habr Awal, Arap, Ayub), Harti (Dhulbahante, Warsangali, Kaskiqabe, Gahayle), Dir (Gadabuursi, Issa, Magaadle) and Madhiban.
 Other smaller clans include: Jibraahil, Akisho, and others.

 The clan groupings of the Somali people are important social units, and have a central role in Somali culture and politics.
 Clans are patrilineal and are often divided into sub-clans, sometimes with many sub-divisions.

 Somali society is traditionally ethnically endogamous.
 To extend ties of alliance, marriage is often to another ethnic Somali from a different clan.
 Thus, for example, a 1954 study observed that in 89 marriages contracted by men of the Dhulbahante clan, 55 (62%) were with women of Dhulbahante sub-clans other than those of their husbands; 30 (33.7%) were with women of surrounding clans of other clan families (Isaaq, 28; Hawiye, 3); and 3 (4.3%) were with women of other clans of the Darod clan family (Majerteen 2, Ogaden 1).